Differentiating and Integrating ZX Diagrams with Applications to Quantum Machine Learning: Conclusion and further work

 We have elevated ZX-calculus from a graphical language for algebraic calculations to a new graphical tool for analytical reasoning.
 For example, it can now be used for tackling quantum optimisation problems and reasoning about quantum mechanics.
 We believe these techniques will extend the applicability of ZX-calculus to more problems related to quantum computing.
 With more work, ZX-calculus can become a general tool for graphical differential calculus.

-There are many directions for future work: \begin{enumerate} \item \textbf{Generalisation of the results to qudit and qufinite cases \cite{qwangqufinite}:} The ideas in this paper can be extended beyond qubits, giving us more diagrammatic analytical tools. \item \textbf{Integrating arbitrary ZX diagrams:} This paper only gives the definite integral for circuit-like ZX diagrams.
-Indefinite integration of arbitrary ZX diagrams would in a sense complete the analytical ZX-calculus. \item \textbf{Tool for automatic detection of barren plateaus in ans\"{a}tze:} Interestingly, the variance diagram in Theorem \ref{variancegenthm} is mostly Clifford.
-This is exploited in \cite{koch2022quantum} by contracting the diagram using ZX-based Clifford+T simulation algorithms \cite{kissinger2022simulating, kissinger2022classical} to numerically detect barren plateaus.
-Further work on the contraction of such ``Clifford+Triangle'' diagrams could result in a tool that automatically detects barren plateaus in an ansatz without using a quantum computer. \end{enumerate}
+There are many directions for future work: \begin{enumerate} \item \textbf{Generalisation of the results to qudit and qufinite cases \cite{qwangqufinite}:} The ideas in this paper can be extended beyond qubits, giving us more diagrammatic analytical tools. \item \textbf{Indefinite integration:} This paper only gives the definite integral for ZX diagrams between $\pm\pi$.
+Indefinite integration of arbitrary ZX diagrams would in a sense complete the analytical ZX-calculus. \item \textbf{Parameter shift rules:} As pointed out in Corollary \ref{diffthm2tmcr}, we recovered a graphical version of the parameter shift rule from \cite{schuld2019evaluating}.
+Our diagrammatic approach might prove useful to discover more general shift rules or other gradient computation methods.
+See \cite{koch2022quantum} for some initial investigations in this area. \item \textbf{Numerical barren plateau detection:} Since the diagram in Theorem \ref{variancegenthm} is mostly Clifford, we can use stabiliser decomposition methods \cite{kissinger2022simulating, kissinger2022classical} to evaluate it.
+As shown in \cite{koch2023speedy}, this allows us to numerically detect barren plateaus more efficiently than previous sampling-based methods. \end{enumerate}